jam01/xtrasonnet/docs/programmatic.md

 ## Fine tuning the transformer

-The `Transformer` class requires at least the jsonnet transformation template you wish the evaluate, but developers can further control the transformation behavior by passing more arguments, here's an extended example using the `TransformerBuilder` class:
+The `Transformer` class requires at least the jsonnet transformation template you wish the evaluate, but developers can further control the transformation behavior by passing more arguments, here's an extended example using a `TransformerBuilder`:

 ```java
 var myTransformer = Transformer.builder(myJsonnet)